-Minutes from Death: How Ron MacLean’s Wife Cari Came Back from the Brink
+Minutes from Death: How Ron MacLean’s Wife Cari Came Back From the Brink

 In a story that first appeared in Reader’s Digest Canada in 2013, sportscaster Ron MacLean could only stand by and watch as a gutsy ER doctor brought his wife Cari back to life.

 Ron MacLean was out on the ice when the firefighters entered the arena.
-It was a Tuesday evening last October, and the Hockey Night in Canada host was wrapping up an adult hockey league game.
+It was a Tuesday evening in October, and the Hockey Night in Canada host was wrapping up an adult hockey league game.
 The moment he spotted the firefighters, Ron’s mind flashed to teammates who’d had health problems in the past.
 Oh, God, he thought as he skated toward the bench, Rob or Bill had another cardiac.
 That’s when he noticed players pointing in his direction.
-The firefighters—who had just answered a 9-1-1 call at Ron’s home—told him that his wife, Cari, had been taken by ambulance to the Oakville-Trafalgar Memorial Hospital.
+The firefighters—who had just answered a 9-1-1 call at Ron’s home—told him that his wife, Cari MacLean, had been taken by ambulance to the Oakville-Trafalgar Memorial Hospital.
 She had instructed them to find him.
 “It’s okay, you have time to get dressed.
 But you should get there immediately,” they said.

 Ron wheeled out of the arena lot, nearly smashing into a car backing out of its spot.
 He knew Cari hadn’t been feeling well, and he was trying to stay calm.
 The couple live in Oakville, an affluent suburb west of Toronto.
-They both spent their teenage years in Red Deer, Alta., and have been together since 1978, when Ron, in Grade 12, became smitten with the Grade 10 point guard who, he later realized, looked like Jennifer Beals from Flashdance.
+They both spent their teenage years in Red Deer, Alberta, and have been together since 1978, when Ron, in Grade 12, became smitten with the Grade 10 point guard who, he later realized, looked like Jennifer Beals from Flashdance.
 He began seeking Cari out at school and at parties, and he timed his trips to a local ice cream shop so he’d run into her on her way home from basketball practice.
 Eventually, he won her over.
 When Cari went to university in Edmonton and Ron started his broadcast career in Red Deer, he’d gun down the highway to see her on weekends.

 He had rushed to Oakville-Trafalgar once before.
 In 1990, just before the first game of the Leafs-Blues playoff series, his three-month-pregnant wife called him in St. Louis to say she was having serious abdominal pain.
 Ron jumped on a plane but got stuck overnight in Pittsburgh.
 When he finally arrived, Cari had lost the child.
 The couple was devastated.
 They tried again, and then again, but at a certain point it became clear they weren’t meant to be parents.
 For 28 years, they’d had only each other.
 Now he feared the worst.

-Cari isn’t used to lagging behind.
+Cari MacLean isn’t used to lagging behind.
 She plays hockey and runs marathons.
 When she couldn’t keep up with her running group last fall, she chalked it up to age and lack of conditioning.
 She’d turned 50 and had spent a leisurely summer neglecting to train.
 Perhaps she had a cold.
 Any of these things could explain the shortness of breath, the unfamiliar weakness.

 On Thanksgiving Monday, Cari felt a cramp in her calf—the same sensation she’d had the previous April, after a flight to Vietnam.
 Tuesday evening, with the cramp no better, she texted a friend to say she was going to skip hockey.
 After Ron left to play in his own game, she went upstairs and ran a bath to try to loosen her calf.
 That’s when, overcome by nausea, she started vomiting.
 She managed to pull herself out of the tub and looked in the mirror.
 She was shocked: her face, drenched in sweat, was white as soap.